Merck/Halyard/docs/tools.md

            Endpoint URI is accessible via the system environment variable ENDPOINT.
-           Warning: All options following a first unrecognized option are ignored and are considered as part of the custom command.
+           Warning: All options following a first unrecognized option are ignored and are considered as part of the custom command. summary    Halyard Summary is an experimental MapReduce application that calculates dataset approximate summary in a form of self-described synthetic RDF schema and exports it into a file.

 genericHadoopOptions are:
 ----------------------------------------------------------------------------------------------------